 The Personal Faith Crisis Report was presented to Elder Uchtdorf in 2013 by Elder Jensen so leaders could better understand what is happening and take appropriate measures to address members leaving the church as a result of a faith crisis.
 The gospel topic essays were part of the response to this study by the church.

-The God of Spinoza, Einstein
+The God of Spinoza, and Einstein

 Have you experienced a faith crisis or transition?
 Many people have (and some tell their story), perhaps including Albert Einstein.
 What has the experience taught you about God or your belief in God?
 Has it transformed how you view God or what you mean when you refer to God?
 Do your current thoughts still align …